israelpaniaguadev/free-scada/README.md

 ### License: FREE!
 What does a FREE SCADA means?
 It means to be fully documented, easily adaptable to fit the needs of every user and fully transparent in its development.
-No more
+No more.